Idea

 Instructional designers can raise everyone’s performance level closer to the top performer.

-Now instead of one person having the knowledge and performing top-notch, everyone can effectively share that expertise, and the organization will perform better.
+Now, instead of one person having the knowledge and performing top-notch, everyone can effectively share that expertise, and the organization will perform better.

 We want to bring the power of instructional design to organizations that don’t have the resources or need to scale faster.

 One last benefit that instructional designers bring to corporate learning.
-They ensure training is of high quality and is aligned with the goals of the organization.
+They ensure training is of high quality and is aligned with the organization’s goals.
+If training doesn’t align with the organization, it becomes a burden, not a benefit.

 How Instructional Design Makes Corporate Learning More Effective